 Rental properties are also sensitive to the changing weather throughout the year.
-That means that air conditioning repairs or replacements will be a constant worry for residential property owners, particularly in southern regions, especially during the summer.
-In the winter, this is a concern, particularly in the northern areas.
+That means that heating and air conditioning repairs or replacements will be a constant worry for residential property owners.
+This is particularly true in southern regions, especially during the summer.
+In the winter, this is more of a concern in the northern areas.

 Tenants living in residential properties also expect access to quality networking and cable options.
-Most apartment complex landlords do not allow satellite dishes to be installed on their units, so network cables will often be run into the complex by local internet service and cable providers.
+Most apartment complex landlords do not allow satellite dishes to be installed on their units.
+For this reason, network cables will often be run into the complex by local internet service and cable providers.

 While it is the service provider’s responsibility to repair any damage or faultiness in cables, it is up to the landlord to place the service call.
-If a tenant calls a service provider due to faulty internet or cable, and the problem is outside of their home and resides underground, the landlord has to provide explicit permission for the service provider to dig up older lines.
+For instance, the cause of a cable or internet problem can lie outside the home or underground.
+If this is the case, the landlord has to provide explicit permission for the service provider to dig up older lines.

 Commercial Management Needs

 As the property manager, you must ensure the pest controller is on speed dial when opening a restaurant.
-Your pest control service must be discreet and thorough the first time they answer a call.
+You’ll need your pest control service to be discreet and thorough the first time they answer a call.
 The last thing you want your patrons to see is pest control personnel spraying pesticides near your food or during your hours of operation.
 Your control of a pest situation should be inconspicuous to those not involved in the process.

 With the rise of internet reviewing sites, even property owners must be on their best behavior, but that should be a given regardless.
 Many businesses that are operated in properties owned by you may require the installation of high-speed internet cables.
 While it may not be your responsibility to provide that for your tenants, requesting high-speed internet cables to be laid on your properties may be in your best interest and a worthwhile investment.
 With that said, investing in a working relationship with local internet service providers would be wise.